pranavmittal07/plant-disease-classification/README.md

 ## Research Gaps
 While deep learning has been extensively explored for plant disease detection, several gaps remain:

-- Few studies directly compare ANN, CNN, VGG16, and DenseNet under the same conditions, including dataset, preprocessing, and training parameters.
+- Few studies directly compare ANN, CNN, VGG16, and DenseNet under the different conditions, including dataset, preprocessing, and training parameters.
 - The impact of transfer learning on model accuracy and generalization in plant disease classification is not fully understood.
 The model is not tested on large unseen data after training.
 - Computational efficiency remains a challenge, as most research focuses on highly complex architectures that demand significant computing power.